 Language is also important when it comes to communications powered by artificial intelligence.
 If a bank uses chatbots to respond to certain customer requests, these interactions should also reflect the tone and attitude of a human customer service agent.

 The best rule of thumb is to focus on the positive.
-Agents should emphasize what is in their power to do and, if they can’t resolve a request instantly, assert that a resolution is on its way.
+Bank employees or human agents should emphasize what is in their power to do and, if they can’t resolve a request instantly, assert that a resolution is on its way.

 In today’s banking landscape, the importance of trust can’t be underestimated.
 Building trust means showing the customer that they are being heard, but this also requires banks to equip their advisors and agents to deliver an exceptional customer experience.